nsarno/nsarno.github.io/_posts/2015-01-20-find-source-code-location.md

 => #<Method: Cat#meow>
 ```

-So all we have to do now is to call `#source_location` on the method we're interested in!
+So all we have to do now is to call `#source_location` on the Method object!

 ```bash
 irb(main):004:0> Cat.new.method(:meow).source_location